 Background Workers

-Background workers are useful for processes that need to run continuously (unlike cron jobs) but that don’t expose a port like web services or private services.
+Background workers are useful for processes that run continuously (unlike cron jobs) and don’t receive incoming traffic (unlike web services or private services).

-They are most often used to run event loops that listen on a queue backed by a datastore such as Redis and process events as they come in.
+Background workers most commonly run event loops that listen on a queue backed by a datastore such as Render Key Value and process events as they come in.
 This helps make your public-facing services more responsive by offloading long-running tasks to separate processes.

 Getting Started